webaware/easy-digital-downloads-free-link/readme.txt

 = Can I change the download link label? =

-Yes, see Settings > EDD Free Link.
+Yes, see Downloads > Settings > Extensions.
 There's also a filter hook, `edd_free_link_label`, if you want finer control over the link label.

 = Can I change the download link HTML? =

 Yes, there are templates.
 Look in the templates folder of the plugin.
 There's also a filter hook, `edd_free_link_template`, if you want finer control over which template is used.

 == Changelog ==

+= 1.0.1 [2014-05-28] =
+* change: move settings into EDD settings page > Extensions

 = 1.0.0 [2014-05-26] =
 * initial public version